mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Can be Xyz/Pendulum/Ritual focused
 - Each deck can be only one variation
 - Only use for Farming or Event duels
-- Only have one name Number-Xyz cards
 - Can have any Xyz/Pendulum/Ritual cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Mainly Farming/Event/Trader/Ticket cards

 ### Ritual Decks
 - Has 5-6 Ritual Spells
-- Has 6-8 Ritual Monsters
+- Has 6-9 Ritual Monsters
 - Ritual focused archetypes
 - No any Xyz/Pendulum cards